triangle-rustaceans/rust101/README.md

-# rust101
+# Rust 101

-Material for introducing rust.
+Material for teaching rust to newcomers (with programming experience).